LedgerHQ/ledger-live/libs/ledger-live-common/src/families/bitcoin/docs/BitcoinSync.md

     - All transactions for an address are summarized and UTXOs are calculated and stored in `storage`.
 5. **Incremental Synchronization:**
     - To enhance synchronization efficiency, the concept of incremental sync is introduced.
 If transactions before a certain block height have already been synchronized, there's no need to re-sync them.
 This block height is saved in `syncedBlockHeight` in `wallet-btc/xpub.ts`.
-    - Transactions are fetched with the `from_height` parameter to get transactions only after a certain height.
+    - Transactions are fetched with the `from_height` parameter (the http request in step 4) to get transactions only after a certain height.
 6. **Handling Blockchain Reorgs:**
     - In case of a blockchain reorg, previously synced transactions might become invalid.
 To check for reorgs, the block hash at a certain height is fetched from `https://explorers.api.live.ledger.com/blockchain/v4/[coin_ticker]/block/[block_height]` and compared with the hash stored in `storage`.
 If they differ, all transactions for that address need to be re-synced.